zhanglei923/FancyMap/README.md

         alert(map.get('a'));//alert is null

 ### clean()
-Reset to a blank map.
+Reset to be a blank map.

 ### getKeysByVal()